hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/050_WatermarkPolicy.md

 #### "Limiting Lag and Lull"

-The `limitingLagAndLull()` policy is similar to `limitingLagAndDelay` in adressing the stream lull problem and goes a step further by addressing the issues of lull combined with skew.
+The `limitingLagAndLull()` policy is similar to `limitingLagAndDelay` in addressing the stream lull problem and goes a step further by addressing the issues of lull combined with skew.
 To achieve this it must introduce an assumption, though: that the time unit used for event timestamps is milliseconds.
 After a given period passes with the watermark not being